MicrosoftDocs/power-platform/power-platform/well-architected/experience-optimization/interaction-design.md

 ### Mental model

 What users believe they know about a UI strongly impacts how they use it.
 Mismatched mental models (when users anticipate different outcomes from UI) are common.
 Since the user interacts with the system image, their mental model needs to match the designer’s mental model that has been fed into the system.
 Unfamiliar design patterns should be used carefully as they might lead to user confusion.

-The Fluent UI based modern controls are tested with users by a professional design team, which ensures the user’s mental model is the same as the intention for the pattern.
+The Fluent UI based modern controls are tested by a professional design team, which ensures the user's mental model is the same as the intention for the pattern.
+For composite visual elements or task flows, make sure to clearly communicate an accurate representation of the mental model.

+One common example of displaying the mental model is to render status or states stored in table data that are important for the user to know.
+If a record is inactive or closed, the entire form should be disabled as read-only to follow the intended model.

 ![Mental model](./media/interaction-design/mental-model.svg)